 While specific qualification criteria may vary from one creditor to another, a determination is made whether to extend or deny the application.
 When a credit application is denied, the applicant will receive a letter from the creditor with an explanation of why the credit was declined.
 Here are some possible reasons behind your credit denial:

-Review your loan application.
-Check to make sure that it is complete and that your identifying information, such as social security number, birth date, and spelling, is correct.
-Remember that multiple applications in a short amount of time could also hurt your credit score.
+Your application had errors.
+Review your loan application to see whether information was incomplete or misspelled.
+Check your identifying information closely for your full name, address, social security number, and birth date.
+Remember that multiple applications in a short amount of time could also hurt your ability to be approved.